-New York: The New York CLE Board has issued an order temporarily allowing Newly Admitted Attorneys to complete their live Skills requirement via live webcast, teleconference, and video conference.
-This change is effective through October 31, 2020.
+New York: The New York CLE Board has issued an order temporarily allowing Newly Admitted Attorneys to complete their live Skills requirement via live webcast, teleconference, and videoconference.
+This change is effective March 11, 2020 through January 31, 2021.

 Ohio: The Supreme Court of Ohio has issued an order temporarily waiving the self-study CLE limitation for the 2019-2020 compliance cycle.
 Ohio attorneys with last names M through Z may complete their entire requirement through approved self-study courses.
 Self-study formats include On Demand, Audio, and Live Interactive Webinars.
 Previously, the Ohio Commission on Continuing Legal Education had waived the self-study cap for the 2018-2019 Late Compliance period and extended the deadline to June 29, 2020.